 Social & Community Projects Are Easy to Start But Hard to Master

 Whilst it’s relatively easy to get started, people are complex and unpredictable.
-It takes years of learning to master the are of managing people and the processes of change.
-To be honest many people never master the skills of management, not least because they just want simple solutions rather than recognising that people are ever changing and ever growing.
-This guide is aiming on giving you a boost in your journey to manage community and social projects.
-Whilst the core goal of the Edge of Posisble, is to help you on your journey of building the skills and capability for social change.
+Ask anyone who has brought up kids!
+It takes years of learning to master the art of managing people and the processes of change.
+To be honest many people never master the skills of managing social change, not least because they just want simple solutions, rather than recognising that people and society are ever changing and ever growing.

-Community and Social Projects are About How You Can Change the World.
+Community and Social Projects Are About How You Can Change the World.

 About this Guide

-Hi I’m John-Paul, This blog is built using my experience of 20 years experience in leading change tyring to give you the benefit of my knowledge in this comprehensive guide.
+Hi I’m John-Paul, This blog is built using my experience of 20 years experience in leading change I aim to give you the benefit of my knowledge in this comprehensive guide.
 With articles you click into to find more details and info.
 If you do have any questions please feel free to add a comment or contact me.

 What Are Social Projects?

-A social project can be defined as initiatives, interventions or social innovations that aim to address and manage social issues, such as poverty, inequality, health, education, or community development.
+A social project can be defined as initiatives, interventions or social innovations that aim to address and manage the big social issues, such as poverty, inequality, health, education, or community development.
 The aims of a social project are always some form of social change.
 Meaning that the impact will always be a social impact on people.

 A social project is different in nature from many other types of project.
 This is because they are predominantly aimed at addressing and managing wicked problems.
 That does not mean they are evil!
-It means they can never be fully understood or solved.
-They can only be improved addressed and navigated, and certainly not in a narrowly defined timeframe.

 Social projects are distinct from traditional projects which are designed for producing products in that they aim to create positive change in people, communities and society.
 They require different approaches to traditional project types.